OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 In the cloned sample repo, you’ll see the following files:

-- **customfunctions.js**, which contains the custom function code (see the simple code example above for the ADD42 function).
+- **customfunctions.js**, which contains the custom function code (see the simple code example above for the `ADD42` function).
 - **customfunctions.json**, which contains the registration JSON that tells Excel about your custom function.
 Registration makes your custom functions appear in the list of available functions displayed when a user types in a cell.
 - **customfunctions.html**, which provides a &lt;Script&gt; reference to the JS file.
 This file does not display UI in Excel.
 - **manifest.xml**, which tells Excel the location of the HTML, JavaScript, and JSON files; and also specifies a namespace for all the custom functions that are installed with the add-in.

 ### JSON file (customfunctions.json)

-The following code in customfunctions.json specifies the metadata for the same function.
+The following code in customfunctions.json specifies the metadata for the same `ADD42` function.

 > [!NOTE]
-> Detailed reference for the registraion JSON of custom functions, including options not used in this example is at [Custom Functions Registration JSON](https://dev.office.com/reference/add-ins/custom-functions-json).
+> Detailed reference information for the JSON file, including options not used in this example, is at [Custom Functions Registration JSON](https://dev.office.com/reference/add-ins/custom-functions-json).

-Note the following about the properties in this example:
+Note that for this example:

 - There's only one custom function, so there's only one member of the `functions` array.
 - The `name` property defines the function name.
 As you see in the animated gif shown previously, a namespace (`CONTOSO`) is prepended to the function name in the Excel autocomplete menu.
 This prefix is defined in the add-in manifest, described below.
 The prefix and the function name are separated using a period, and by convention prefixes and function names are uppercase.
 To use your custom function, a user types the namespace followed by the function's name (`ADD42`) into a cell, in this case `=CONTOSO.ADD42`.
 The prefix is intended to be used as an identifier for your company or the add-in.
 - The `description` appears in the autocomplete menu in Excel.
 - When the user requests help for a function, Excel opens a task pane and displays the web page found at the URL specified in `helpUrl`.
 - The `result` property specifies the type of information returned by the function to Excel.
 The `type` child property can `"string"`, `"number"`, or `"boolean"`.
 The `dimensionality` property can be `scalar` or `matrix` (a two-dimensional array of values of the specified `type`.)
 - The `parameters` array specifies, *in order*, the type of data in each parameter that is passed to the function.
-In this case there is only one.
 The `name` and `description` child properties are used in the Excel intellisense.
 The `type` and `dimensionality` child properties are identical to the child properties of the `result` property described above.
 - The `options` property enables you to customize some aspects of how and when Excel executes the function.
 There is more information about these options later in this article.

  ```js